Here's what we know about the suspect in Trump's apparent attempted assassination

 Routh’s family has defended him

-One of Routh’s sons, Adam, told Reuters immediately after the attempt that it was not something he believed his dad would do.
+One of Routh’s sons, Adam, told Reuters immediately after the incident that it was not something he believed his dad would do.

 Another, Oran, told CNN that it’s not like his father “to do anything crazy, much less violent.”